weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

     *   This may be overridden by setting infraRepo=true in the wego config file.
 However, being able to override this in phase 1 is not required...

-#### Wego add
+#### Wego app add

-See Wego Install and Add
+See Wego runtime install and wego app add

 This command is used to configure the GitOps runtime to deliver an application to a cluster.

 The user starts with an existing application repo containing Kubernetes manifests.
-The user also has a Kubernetes cluster configured with the GitOps runtime i.e., has issued `wego install` against it.
-If this is the first time running add for this cluster, wego add will
+The user also has a Kubernetes cluster configured with the GitOps runtime i.e., has issued `wego runtime install` against it.
+If this is the first time running add for this cluster, `wego app add` will

 1. create a git repo with the structure identified in [Wego Directory Structure](#wego-directory-structure)
     1. The user may provide a repo for use as the wego repo.
 This is important for environments (like Weaveworks) that restrict repo creation.
 In this instance, we will add a wego top-level directory and a cluster name underneath which will house this information.